hibernating-rhinos/RavenFS/Docs/markdown/client-api/synchronization-client.markdown

 Performing this action will cause that files changed since last synchronization cycle will be propagated.
 Note the optional *forceSyncingAll* parameter.
 When is set to *true* each finished synchronization work checks if there is any pending file synchronization, if yes and the server has available synchronization slots (controlled by [`Raven-Synchronization-Limit`](../synchronization/configurations#raven-synchronization-limit) config) starts to do it.
 If this parameter value is *false* the mentioned condition is not even checked.

-The second oportunity to force synchronization to an another server is to call:
+The second opportunity to force synchronization to an another server is to call:
 {CODE-START:csharp/}
 using (var client = new RavenFileSystemClient("http://ravenfs-1:9090"))
 {